 - As described in clause I.2 of TS 33.501 [4], the authentication mechanisms utilized in step 8 of clause 7A.2.4 of TS 33.501 should include key-generating EAP authentication methods.

+- In step 2, NAI includes identifier of SNPN (i.e. PLMN ID and the NID of the SNPN).

 - N5CW sends UE identity (e.g. SUCI/on boarding SUCI) and AN parameters to the TWAP/TWIF.
 And SNPN identifier, which consists of PLMN ID and NID, should be included in AN parameters.
 Moreover, in SNPN scenarios, if the construction of SUCI as described in clause 6.12 of TS 33.501 cannot be used and if the employed EAP method supports SUPI privacy, the UE can send an anonymous value SUCI based on configuration.